AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Boosting.md

 			]
 		},
 		{
+			"type": "text",
+			"version": 246,
+			"versionNonce": 553530598,
+			"isDeleted": false,
 			"id": "e4Dx9919",
-			"type": "text",
-			"x": -2743.59202846304,
-			"y": 1469.06654282039,
-			"width": 687.059326171875,
-			"height": 75,
-			"angle": 0,
-			"strokeColor": "#1e1e1e",
-			"backgroundColor": "#b2f2bb",
 			"fillStyle": "solid",
 			"strokeWidth": 4,
 			"strokeStyle": "solid",
 			"roughness": 0,
 			"opacity": 100,
+			"angle": 0,
+			"x": -2743.59202846304,
+			"y": 1469.06654282039,
+			"strokeColor": "#1e1e1e",
+			"backgroundColor": "#b2f2bb",
+			"width": 687.059326171875,
+			"height": 75,
+			"seed": 1657651450,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
-			"seed": 1657651450,
-			"version": 246,
-			"versionNonce": 553530598,
-			"isDeleted": false,
-			"boundElements": null,
+			"boundElements": [],
 			"updated": 1709145733031,
 			"link": null,
 			"locked": false,
-			"text": "Firstly we would need to rewrite the objective function in\na different way to help us simplify, then we will compute the gradient\nand try to find the minima of the function", "rawText": "Firstly we would need to rewrite the objective function in\na different way to help us simplify, then we will compute the gradient\nand try to find the minima of the function", "fontSize": 20,
+			"fontSize": 20,
 			"fontFamily": 1,
-			"textAlign": "center",
+			"text": "Firstly we would need to rewrite the objective function in\na different way to help us simplify, then we will compute the gradient\nand try to find the minima of the function", "rawText": "Firstly we would need to rewrite the objective function in\na different way to help us simplify, then we will compute the gradient\nand try to find the minima of the function", "textAlign": "center",
 			"verticalAlign": "top",
-			"baseline": 68,
 			"containerId": null,
-			"originalText": "Firstly we would need to rewrite the objective function in\na different way to help us simplify, then we will compute the gradient\nand try to find the minima of the function", "lineHeight": 1.25
+			"originalText": "Firstly we would need to rewrite the objective function in\na different way to help us simplify, then we will compute the gradient\nand try to find the minima of the function", "lineHeight": 1.25,
+			"baseline": 68
 		},
 		{
 			"type": "rectangle",